Updated January 16, 2025

 Submit the following information in addition to those provided above:

-• Documentation of CGFNS certification sent directly to the Board of Nursing.
+- Documentation of CGFNS certification sent directly to the Board of Nursing.

-• A CGFNS Credentials Evaluation Service (CES) Nursing and Science Course-by-Course report sent directly to the Board’s office.
+- A CGFNS Credentials Evaluation Service (CES) Nursing and Science Course-by-Course report sent directly to the Board’s office.

-• A minimum score of 540 (paper), 270 (computer) or 76 (Internet) on the Test of English as a Foreign Language (TOEFL).
+- A minimum score of 540 (paper), 270 (computer) or 76 (Internet) on the Test of English as a Foreign Language (TOEFL).

-NCLEX-RN Registration: All applicants for licensure by examination must register with Pearson Vue, preferably before submitting the licensure application.
+NCLEX-RN Registration: All applicants for licensure by examination must register with Pearson Vue on the same day as the application to the Board of Nursing.
 The registration fee is $200.
 Register using the same name on both applications.
 Enter your school code.
-Do not leave the information blank or enter the wrong code as it will lead to delays in processing your application.
+Fill out the entire application and enter the correct code to prevent delays in the processing of your application.

 Candidates have three years from the date of graduation to pass the NCLEX-RN.